LievRenard/WaveConverter/README.md

 `conv <value> <unit>`

 \<value\> - The value you want to convert.
+Scientific notation is also allowed.

-\<unit\> - The unit you want to convert. "nm" for wavelength, "Hz" for frequency, "rad/s" for angular frequency, "rad/cm" for angular wavenumber, and "eV" for photon energy.
+\<unit\> - The unit you want to convert.
 Capital and small letters should be distinguished.

+**Supported Units**

+- Wavelength - nm, um
+- Frequency - Hz, THz
+- Angular Frequency - rad/s
+- Angular Wavelength - rad/cm, rad/um
+- Linear Wavelength - cm-1
+- Photon Energy - eV

 **There can be blank spaces between \<value\> and \<unit\>, or no blank space.*

+`conv --help or -h`

+Prints help page for WaveConverter.

 ### Example